Aging and Physical Activity Decrease: What Starts First?

 In essence, exercising is one of the keys to what scientists call “successful aging.”
 Moderate exercise is recommended for people of all age groups to remain in good health and sound mind for longer.

-How Much Physical Activity Is Needed for Healthy Aging?
+How Much Physical Activity Is Needed?

 There are studies that analyze the dependency between exercising, dieting, and longevity.
 One of their findings is that people can lower the risk of premature death by 30% through exercise.
 But how much activity is enough?